enirevlow/bw-api-docs/docs/Asset-Management/shape.md

 <a name="assign-fabric"></a>
 ## Assigning fabric to a shape
 The code snippet below shows how to assign fabric to an existing shape. <br/>
-For more information, refer to [Material API](material.md). to learn how to add new material and retrieve its id.

 Python:
 ```python